frank-SLR/tinyORA/Doc/Manual.md

 ```sql
 TO_CHAR ( <DATE>, <OUTPUT_FORMAT> )
 ```
-<DATE>: Input date to convert.
+*DATE*: Input date to convert.
-<OUTPUT_FORMAT>: Length of the substring.
+*OUTPUT_FORMAT*: Length of the substring.

-Formatcoes are:
+Format codes are:
 |Code|Description|
 | --- | :--- |
 |YYYY|Year with 4 digits|